muldjord/boris/data/behavs/README.md

   * Fun: Boris will choose from this category when he is feeling depressed
   * Movement: These are only used entirely at random when Boris is feeling well and satisfied
   * Idle: When Boris is feeling well and satisfied he will often choose from this category when idling about
-* health=<INTEGER>: The amount of Boris' health this behaviour will increase or decrease when starting the behaviour
+* health=&lt;INTEGER&gt;: The amount of Boris' health this behaviour will increase or decrease when starting the behaviour
-* energy=<INTEGER>: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
+* energy=&lt;INTEGER&gt;: The amount of Boris' energy this behaviour will increase or decrease when starting the behaviour
-* hyper=<INTEGER>: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour
+* hyper=&lt;INTEGER&gt;: The amount of Boris' hyperactivity level this behaviour will increase or decrease when starting the behaviour
-* hunger=<INTEGER>: The amount of Boris' hunger this behaviour will increase or decrease when starting the behaviour
+* hunger=&lt;INTEGER&gt;: The amount of Boris' hunger this behaviour will increase or decrease when starting the behaviour
-* bladder=<INTEGER>: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
+* bladder=&lt;INTEGER&gt;: The amount of Boris' need for a toilet this behaviour will increase or decrease when starting the behaviour
-* social=<INTEGER>: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
+* social=&lt;INTEGER&gt;: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
-* fun=<INTEGER>: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
+* fun=&lt;INTEGER&gt;: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
-* hygiene=<INTEGER>: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour
+* hygiene=&lt;INTEGER&gt;: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour
 * oneShot: This behaviour will be played from start to finish and then switch to a new behaviour
 * doNotDisturb: If this exists, Boris will not be disturbed by the mouse or other Borises while this behaviour is in progress
 * allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally